The Crew

 We are privileged to have had GCH Aviation as the operator of the Nelson Marlborough Rescue Helicopter service since 1996.

-GCH Aviation is an umbrella brand representing their parent company Garden City Helicopters, based in Christchurch, New Zealand and a large number of associated aviation operations extending throughout New Zealand and into the South Pacific.
+GCH Aviation is an umbrella brand representing their parent company Garden City Helicopters, based in Christchurch, New Zealand and many associated aviation operations extending throughout New Zealand and into the South Pacific.

-Together, GCH Aviation represents over three decades of exceptional aviation experience in helicopter and fixed-wing tourism, certified flight training, commercial, air rescue and ambulance operations.
+Together the GCH Aviation Group represents over four decades of exceptional aviation experience in helicopter and fixed-wing tourism, certified flight training, commercial, air rescue and air ambulance operations.

 Safety is the paramount consideration for all their operations.
 Since their establishment as commercial, EMS and tourist operators, GCH Aviation has had an enviable safety record.
 GCH Aviation is an approved CAA check and training organisation.
 It is approved to carry out CAA 135.607 checks for many of the helicopter operators in the South Island.